Sonoma Raceway: 1980–2000

 In 1981 Filmways regained ownership of the track after a financial dispute with Black Mountain group.
 Jack Williams, the 1964 NHRA top-fuel drag racing champion, Rick Betts and John Andersen purchased the track from Filmways at an auction for $800,000.
 The track was renamed Sears Point International Raceway.
 In 1985 the track was completely repaved, in part with funds donated from the "Pave the Point" fund raising campaign.
 The first shop spaces (buildings A, B, C, and D in the main paddock area) were built.

 In 1986 Harvey "Skip" Berg of Tiburon, CA took control of the track and became a major stockholder in Brenda Raceway Corp., which controlled the track until 1996.
 Additional buildings constructed on the property brought shop space to more than 700,000 sqft during 1987.
 In addition, a five-year contract was signed with the National Hot Rod Association for the California Nationals.
 The NASCAR Winston Cup Series debuted at the raceway in 1989.

 In 1994 more than $1 million was spent on a beautification project and construction of a 62 ft-high, four-sided electronic lap leader board in the center of the road course.
 In the following years a major $3 million renovation plan included VIP suites and a two-story driver's lounge/emergency medical facility.
 In 1995 Trans-Am and SportsCar races returned to Sears Point and the NASCAR Craftsman Truck Series was added to the major-events schedule.
 Owner "Skip" Berg sold the track to O. Bruton Smith, chairman of Speedway Motorsports, Inc. in November 1996.

 Major renovations began at Sears Point Raceway in 1998 with the creation of "the Chute", an 890 ft high-speed stretch.
 The first-ever running of the American Le Mans Series took place at Sears Point in July 1999.
 In 2000 Sears Point Raceway gained unanimous approval from the Sonoma County Board of Supervisors by a 5–0 vote to begin work on a $35 million Modernization Plan that included 64,000 Hillside Terrace seats, repaving of both the road course and drag strip and increased run-off around the entire track.

 Since 2000

 After the turn of the millennium, Infineon Technologies bought the naming rights, and on June 22, 2002, the course was renamed Infineon Raceway.
 In 2006, the Grand Prix of Sonoma was transferred to the Rolex Sports Car Series, who would limit it to Daytona Prototypes only for 2007–2008 before the event was discontinued altogether.
 Since 2010, however, the course has seen a mild resurgence, with the circuit becoming a sponsor for various events as well as hosting an increasing amount of lesser series, including the WTCC and the return of the SCCA World Challenge.
-The year 2012 saw the end of Infineon as the corporate sponsor, with the track renaming itself Sonoma Raceway.
+The year 2012 saw the end of Infineon as the corporate sponsor, with the track being renamed Sonoma Raceway.